johnfyoung/spotifyexport/README.md

 1. Navigate to <https://localhost:5000>.
 2. Click **Connect Spotify** and approve the request to read your saved tracks and playlists.
-3. Click **Connect Google** and grant the `https://www.googleapis.com/auth/youtube` scope so the app can create playlists.
+3. Click **Connect Google** and grant the requested YouTube scopes (`https://www.googleapis.com/auth/youtube` and `https://www.googleapis.com/auth/youtube.force-ssl`) so the app can search and create playlists.
 4. After both accounts are connected, review the Spotify playlists table and tick the ones you want to migrate.
 5. Click **Transfer selected playlists** to create private YouTube Music playlists with the matching tracks.
 6. Review the per-playlist results tables for any songs that could not be matched via public YouTube search.